Azerbaijan University of Architecture and Construction

 Azerbaijan University of Architecture and Construction (AUAC; Azərbaycan Memarlıq və İnşaat Universiteti) is a state university located in Baku, Azerbaijan, specializing in civil engineering and architecture.
-The university was established in 1975 as spin-off from the Azerbaijan Technical University, named Azerbaijan Civil Engineering Institute.
+The university was established in 1975 as a spin-off from the Azerbaijan Technical University, named Azerbaijan Civil Engineering Institute.

 History

 AUAC started out in 1920 as a Construction faculty within the Baku Polytechnic Institute.
-In 1930–34, AUAC operated as independent Construction and Architecture Institute, from 1934 as a faculty in the Azerbaijan Industrial Institute, and from 1951 as a faculty in the Azerbaijan Technical University.
+In 1930–34, AUAC operated as an independent Construction and Architecture Institute, from 1934 as a faculty in the Azerbaijan Industrial Institute, and from 1951 as a faculty in the Azerbaijan Technical University.

 In 1975, Azerbaijan Civil Engineering Institute was established with the decision of Azerbaijan SSR Council of Ministers.
 The institute received the status of a university in 1992.
 After the decision made by Azerbaijani President Heydar Aliyev on June 13, 2000, the name of the university became Azerbaijan University of Architecture and Construction.

 General information

 The staff of 700 professors and teachers prepare engineer specialists.
-Out of 700, 100 are Doctors of Sciences, more than 400 are candidate of sciences, senior lecturers and head teachers.
-Along with them, leading specialists of State Building Complex are also involved in the teaching process.
+Out of 700, 100 are Doctors of Sciences, more than 400 are candidates of sciences, senior lecturers and head teachers.
+Along with them, leading specialists of the State Building Complex are also involved in the teaching process.
 The university has 42 departments.
 They are social-political, humanitarian, common sciences, technical and speciality departments.
-Financial and technical base of the university consolidates year by year.
+The financial and technical base of the university consolidates year by year.
 Most departments are equipped with modern facilities, computers and laboratories.
-Students have opportunities to spend quality time in leisure time.
-There are chess clubs, sports stadium, concert hall and cafes.
+Students have opportunities to spend quality time in their leisure time.
+There are chess clubs, a sports stadium, a concert hall and cafés.
 The university publishes a newspaper which reflects the university life.
-University has also a modern library which contained 2 hall for rent books, 3 reading hall, architecture cabinet and foreign students cabinet.
+The university also has a modern library which contained 2 halls for renting books, 3 reading halls, an architecture cabinet and a foreign students cabinet.
 Library equipped with 3m technology.